blimmer/ember-cli-server-variables/README.md

 Configuration Variables:

-  * tagPrefix: a prefix to append to every meta tag to avoid collision.
-Defaults to ENV.modulePrefix.
   * vars (**required**): An array of your server variables.
 Convention is to use dasherized names.
+  * tagPrefix: a prefix to append to every meta tag to avoid collision.
+Defaults to `ENV.modulePrefix`.
   * defaults: a POJO of default values for your server variables. **Note:** If you don't provide defaults, the fallback is a blank string.
 Most of the time you'll probably want to only provide defaults in development mode.